Learn to Meditate Consistently

 1. What do I do? …. and

 So as far as what to do to meditate consistently… you will need a process to follow.
-It can help to sit down and tune into or become aware of your breathing but spending 20 minutes on that isn’t recommended.
+It can help to sit down and focus on your breathing but spending 20 minutes on that isn’t recommended.
 It gets boring pretty fast.
-Instead, we teach a systematic process of relaxing the body, checking in with the mind and then tuning into our emotional state.
+Instead, we teach a systematic process of relaxing the body, checking in with the mind and then tuning into your emotional state.
 These are the three expressions of our outer conscious self; body, mind and emotions.
 We are making room for an inner space where we actually become aware of our soul, believe it or not.

 Now, as far as keeping the practice going, well that does take work.
 We teach it as a combination of will power and desire.
 You’ll have to want to meditate because you have your heart set on the benefits to come.
 But also at times you’ll need to decide to do it even if you don’t totally feel like it.
 Think of those times you know you need to go to the gym but you don’t really want to.
 After a little internal battle, you go, right?
 Same principle applies to meditation.